Frequently Asked Vegetable Questions

 Zucchini should be harvested at a young stage for optimal maturity.
 The optimal size is 4 to 6 inches long and 1-1/2 inches in diameter.
 Generally zucchini is harvested ever other day.
-The faster that you harvest, the faster the squash is formed.
+The faster that you harvest, the faster additional new squash will be formed.

 Will my zucchini cross-pollinate with my yellow, straightneck squash?

 Yes.
 However, you will not see the effect of this cross until the following year if you plant the seeds.
 Summer squash can cross with each other and with acorn squash and pumpkins.

 Squash bugs must be controlled when the insect is immature.
 Once the insect has developed into an adult, it is difficult to control with insecticides.
 Consult your local MU Extension center for the latest insecticide recommendations.

 Why does super sweet (Sh2) sweet corn need to be isolated from field corn or other types of sweet corn?